 - Crazy bidding wars make it stressful to buy.
 In these wars, you may not be able to get a house inspection.
 When you buy “as is” you risk buying a disaster.

-- You need a stomach to handle the ups and downs of investing.
-Renting only makes sense if you use the excess cash to invest.
+- Renters need a tough stomach to handle the short-term ups and downs of investing in equities (stocks).

 - You won’t get evicted.

-- Flexibility to move is a form of freedom.
+- You have more flexibility to move, offering a form of freedom.

 - There exists cultural pressure (and a group of real estate agents) advocating ownership.
 This imposes a confirmation bias in favor of ownership.